smaht-dac/smaht-portal/docs/source/account_creation.rst

 Currently, portal access is granted only to SMaHT network members registered and verified by the Network Organization Center (OC).
 Please email the OC at `smahtsupport@gowustl.onmicrosoft.com <mailto:smahtsupport@gowustl.onmicrosoft.com>`_ to be registered.
 Please CC your PI in this e-mail for the verification process.

-To complete registration, Network members should provide their institutional email address in the SMaHT Network Directory from the OC.
-Note that you will need to use this email address to log into the SMaHT data portal.
+To complete registration, Network members should provide **their institutional email address** in the SMaHT Network Directory from the OC, which you need to use to log into the SMaHT Data Portal.
 In order to be verified, users need to put complete information in the SMaHT Network Directory.